GoogleCloudPlatform/samples-style-guide/content/en/_index.md

    maintained

-Code snippets should use preferred code patterns that are idiomatic to the particular language (e.g. promises, futures, static API calls from singletons, builders, etc).
+Code snippets should use preferred code patterns that are idiomatic to the particular language (e.g., promises, futures, static API calls from singletons, builders, etc).
 This may result in code snippets that are radically different from language-to-language.
 Err on the side of what is idiomatic to the language, though cross-language consistency does not hurt.
-Generally, do things “the way the community does it”.
+Generally, do things "the way the community does it."

 ## Structure {#structure}